neverstopbuilding/dropblog/README.md

 I'm kinda lazy and updating my blog is the last thing I really want to do.
 However, I do keep documentation on the projects I work on, and there has got to be a way to use software to manage the actual blog part.

-The idea for this is that I could create a simple folder structure in drop box, with some basic rules, and write a set of tools that would automate the publication of the blog with pictures and all that jazz.
+The idea for this is that I could create a simple folder structure in DropBox, with some basic rules, and write a set of tools that would automate the publication of the blog with pictures and all that jazz.

 There are some good tools, like the DropBox API, RMagick and Jekyll that I could use to manage the blog itself.
 So I should only need to write markdown, put pictures in a folder, and add some sort of meta data to the pictures.